African humid period: Lakes and rivers of the Sahara

 Among the large lakes which may have formed in the Sahara are Lake Megafezzan in Libya and Lake Ptolemy in Sudan.
 Quade et al. 2018 raised some doubts about the size and existence of some of these lakes such as Lake Ptolemy, Lake Megafezzan, Lake Ahnet-Mouydir; it is possible that giant lakes only formed in the southern part of the Sahara.
-Other lakes are known from Adrar Bous in Niger, Era Kohor and Trou au Natron in the Tibesti Mountains, I-n-Atei in the Hoggar, at Ine Sakane and in Taoudenni in Mali, the Garat Ouda and Takarkori Lakes in the Acacus Mountains, Chemchane in Mauretania, at Guern El Louläilet in the Great Western Erg and Sebkha Mellala close to Ouargla, both in Algeria, at Wadi Shati and elsewhere in the Fezzan in Libya, at Bilma, Dibella, Fachi and Gobero in the Ténéré, Seeterrassental in Niger and at "Eight Ridges", El Atrun, Lake Gureinat, Merga, "Ridge", Sidigh, Wadi Mansurab, Selima and Oyo in Sudan.
+Other lakes are known from Adrar Bous in Niger, Era Kohor and Trou au Natron in the Tibesti Mountains, I-n-Atei in the Hoggar, at Ine Sakane and in Taoudenni in Mali, the Garat Ouda and Takarkori Lakes in the Acacus Mountains, Chemchane in Mauretania, at Guern El Louläilet in the Great Western Erg, and Hassi el Mejnah and Sebkha Mellala both in Algeria, at Wadi Shati and elsewhere in the Fezzan in Libya, at Bilma, Dibella, Fachi and Gobero in the Ténéré, Seeterrassental in Niger and at "Eight Ridges", El Atrun, Lake Gureinat, Merga, "Ridge", Sidigh, Wadi Mansurab, Selima and Oyo in Sudan.
 The lakes of Ounianga merged into two large lakes and overflowed, either above surface or underground.
 Mosaics of small lakes developed in some regions, such as the Grand Erg Occidental.
 Wetlands also expanded during the AHP, but both their expansion and subsequent retreat were slower than that of lakes.
 The Saharan topography prevents rapid drainage of accumulated water, thus favouring the development of waterbodies.
 The Niger River, which had been dammed by dunes during the LGM, formed a lake in the Timbuktu region that eventually overflowed and drained at some point during the AHP.